The 3 Phases of Retirement Saving (Plus, How to Avoid the #1 Mistake)

 Physical gold and silver are safe-haven investments relied upon for centuries by people looking to preserve their savings and their purchasing power.
 Diversifying with physical precious metals is one option to help smooth out volatility – and if you’re stuck on the hamster wheel, this might be exactly what you need to stop running and start living.

 I strongly encourage you to figure out if you’ve brought an accumulation mindset into the preservation phase of saving for retirement.
-Consider how much you’re comfortable losing right now, today – and whether or not you could realistically recover from a major market meltdown.
+Consider how much you’re comfortable losing right now, today – and whether or not you could realistically recover from a major economic meltdown.

 If you want to learn more about transferring some of your hard-earned retirement savings into a precious metals IRA, you can learn more here.2022, Featured, retirement plan, retirement savings